Featured

 What does positive employee engagement look like?

-1 – Engaged employees clearly understand their role and how it positively contributes to the organization.
+• Clearly understand their role and how they positively contribute to the success of their team and the overall organization.

-2 – Engaged employees are personally invested in the company goals and feel that the company is invested in their individual success as well.
+• Are personally invested in the company goals and believe the company is invested in their individual success as well.

-4 – Engaged employees feel connected to their company and colleagues and are genuinely excited about the work they do.
+• Feel connected to their organization and colleagues, and are genuinely passionate about the work they do.

-5 – Engaged employees actively contribute to creating a positive work environment that aligns with the company culture and values.
+• Actively contribute to supporting a positive and healthy work environment that aligns with the company culture and core values.

 People Also Ask These Questions About Why Employee Engagement Is Important